 Sinking into his chair slightly, Curtis rubbed the back of his neck.
 "Oh...um...sorry..."

 "It's okay!" she exclaimed.
 Noticing his somewhat withdrawn state, she asked, "Do you want more?
 Dish yourself up, I told you that you could have as much as you want."

-Curtis murmured a "thank you" and then spooned another enormous serving onto his plate, tearing into it with gusto.
+He murmured a "thank you" and then spooned another enormous serving onto his plate, tearing into it with gusto.

 He then joined his parents in the kitchen.
-As soon as he entered, his dad shook his head in amazement and said, "Did that kid run a marathon today or something?
+As soon as he entered, his dad shook his head and said, "Did that kid run a marathon today or something?
 Jesus, I don't think I ate that much even back when I ran track."